EURO 2020 scenarios, permutations, standings for group stage, last 16

 Czech Republic (4) vs England (4)

-Czech Republic will go through as group winners if they avoid defeat against England.
+Czech Republic through to the last 16, will go through as group winners if they avoid defeat against England.
 They will finish second if they lose and Scotland beat Croatia.
 They will only finish third if they lose and Croatia win by enough to overtake them on overall goal difference.

-England will go through if they draw or if Scotland do not win, and will finish top if they beat Czech Republic.
-They will only finish third if they lose and Scotland win by enough to overtake them on overall goal difference.
+England through to the last 16, will win group with a win against Czech Republic

 Croatia must win to stay in contention to be at least a best third-placed team, though they can still overtake Czech Republic for second place on overall goal difference.